Ohaupo railway station: History

 Opening of the line from Hamilton to Ōhaupō had been planned for 25 February 1878, as a report on 13 February said it was ready to be opened.
-The Governor General went over the line on 27 March 1878, but opening was postponed, due to subsidence at Rukuhia, until 4 June 1878.
+The Governor General went over the line on 27 March 1878, but, due to subsidence at Rukuhia, opening was postponed until 4 June 1878.
 The service started with two trains a day.
 A platelayer's cottage was built by July 1878 and the station and stationmaster's house by July 1879.
 From 1879 to 1913 there was a Post Office at the station.
 Trains were speeded up in 1879 to run at 20 mph to Mercer and 25 mph from there to Ōhaupō, saving about an hour.

 On Thursday 1 July 1880 the line was extended to Te Awamutu and £397 was spent on moving the engine shed and driver's cottage there.
 By 1884 Ōhaupō had a 4th class station, passenger platform, cart approach to platform, 30 ft by 60 ft goods shed, loading bank, cattle yards, stationmaster's house, urinals and a passing loop for 37 wagons.
 By 1896 the goods shed had a verandah.
 By 1902 there was a ladies' waiting room, public vestibule, ticket lobby, stationmaster's office, an asphalt platform and a 7-room stationmaster's house.
 In 1905 the station was enlarged, a shelter added and a caretaker appointed.
 In 1909 a verandah was added and by 1911 the loop could hold 75 wagons.
 After the NIMT fully opened in 1909, Ōhaupō was served by local trains connecting with the expresses.
+By 1910 it had a staff of four and was open 19 hours a day.
+There were complaints about the station being on the far side of the tracks from Ōhaupō.
+Electric lights were installed in 1926.
 In 1927 the station handled 2,686 tons of fertiliser.
+In 1930 the stationmaster was replaced by a porter and Ōhaupō became a flag station.
 Two state houses were added in 1956.
 On Saturday 18 August 1956 Ōhaupō became an attended flag station.
 By 1980 the loop could hold 112 wagons.
 The station closed on Sunday 13 June 1982.

 Traffic grew rapidly for the first two decades of the twentieth century, but then declined as buses and car increased (see graph and table below).